Slashgear/personal-blog/src/pages/react-redux-pitfalls-and-best-pratices/index.md

 _This article is not an introduction to React or Redux.
 I recommend [this documentation](https://redux.js.org/basics/usage-with-react) if you want to see how to implement it in your applications._

+You could also take a look at [Redux offical style guide] in which you could find some of those tips and others.

 ## Avoid having only one reducer

 The [reducer] is the function that is in charge of building at each `action`.